 Selective Q-in-Q enables Q-in-Q functionality per CVLAN basis.
-Service vlan tag is added only for the mapped CVLANs.
+Service VLAN tags are added only for the mapped CVLANs.
 The unmapped CVLAN traffic is forwarded normally.

 On an interface, you can configure a maximum of 50 SVLANs.